On the GED Science test, there are three types of passages.

 Next lesson: Cell Theory

 This video transcript is added for your convenience.
 So that’s what we’ll be covering now.
-Your GED Science test will come with two or three passages that include data representation question.
+Your GED Science test will come with two or three passages that include data representation questions.
 And basically, all data representations will be focused on graphs, charts, and tables.

 Once you understand and identify that a section is actually a data representation passage, the first thing to do is read the graphs and charts.
 Just skip the text of the passage and go straight away to the questions.